Prisma Config reference

 Using environment variables

 When using prisma.config.ts, environment variables from .env files are not automatically loaded.
-You'll need to:
+Using tsx, you can pass a --env-file flag and that will automatically add those values to process.env

 npm install dotenv